Hen eating their own eggs can be a huge problem once it takes hold.

 It’s a behavior that needs to be stopped quickly as other hens may decide to join in and that is a difficult thing to stop.

-This is one of the last problems you want as a chicken keeper, because many of us raise chickens solely for the eggs!
+This is one of the last problems you want as a chicken keeper because many of us raise chickens solely for the eggs!

-In this article we’re going to take a look at why hens eat their own eggs and what we can do about it.
-We will also take a look at some other egg laying behaviors that can be problematic for you and your flock.
+In this article, we’re going to take a look at why hens eat their own eggs and what we can do about it.
+We will also take a look at some other egg-laying behaviors that can be problematic for you and your flock.

-Why Do Hens Eat Their Own Eggs?
+Why Does a Hen Eat Their Own Eggs?

 So first of all, why do they eat their eggs?
-There are numerous things that can contribute or encourage egg eating.
+There are numerous things that can contribute to or encourage egg eating.

 - Lack of water: Hens have been known to crack eggs if they are thirsty.
-Ensure clean, fresh water is always available.
+Ensure clean, freshwater is always available.

 - Hunger: Not enough feed available to the hens.
 A ‘free feeding’ policy should ensure this doesn’t happen.
 A good quality 16-18% protein feed should be sufficient during the laying season, unless the bird is molting, in which case, higher protein content is needed.

 - Unbalanced diet: If the hen has an imbalance in her diet, she will try to correct it.
-If there is not enough protein available, egg eating is one way to supplement the diet with protein.
+If there is not enough protein available, egg-eating is one way to supplement the diet with protein.

 - Too much light.
 Hens like a darkened, private area in which to lay their eggs.
 Try to cut down the light by using curtains or dimming lights.
 If the hen can’t see the egg, she won’t peck at it.

-- Stress: Stressed hens tend to pick and pluck more- eggs, feathers etc. To avoid stressing her while on the nest, don’t be rummaging around under her looking for eggs.
+- Stress: Stressed hens tend to pick and pluck more- eggs, feathers, etc. To avoid stressing her while on the nest, don’t be rummaging around under her looking for eggs.
 Let her lay in peace.